mantidproject/mantid/docs/source/interfaces/Engineering_Diffraction.rst

 Preview
 ^^^^^^^
-Once the fitting process has completed and the you are able to view a focused workspace with listed expected peaks on the data plot, Select Peak button should should also be enabled.
+Once the fitting process has completed and you are able to view a focused workspace with listed expected peaks on the data plot, Select Peak button should should also be enabled.
 By clicking Select Peak button the peak picker tool can be activated.